 Montevideo Maru - Australia’s greatest maritime disaster.

+It was - and remains - Australia's greatest maritime disaster: the loss of 1053 soldiers and civilians in the sinking of the Montevideo Maru on July1, 1942.
+The men were captured by the Japanese when they invaded nw Britain and New Ireland - then part of the Australian-mandated territory of New Guinea.
+Among them were the uncle of Labor identity Kim Beazley, the grandfather of Midnight Oils singer Peter Garrett and the brother of Australian Prime Minister Sir Earle Page.
 They were being sent on the prison ship to Hainan, China, as slave labour, when the Montevideo Maru was sunk by an American submarine.
 The captain of the USS Sturgeon did not know Australian and Allied prisoners were on board.
 In eleven minutes on one night, twice as many Australians died as in the entire Vietnam War.
 However the tragedy is hardly known to the general public.
 The Rabaul and Montevideo Maru Society, in concert with the Papua New Guinea Association of Australian (PNGAA) aims to make the loss of the 1053 souls on the Montevideo Maru an important part of our national narrative

 Written by Kylie Adams-Collier.

 Performed at the 80th Rabaul and Montevideo Maru Commemorative Service.
-Australian War Memorial - 1st July 2022.

 Video by Max Uechrtitz.

 Montevideo Maru 1942 Music & lyrics by Kylie Adams-Collier.